Arts Leadership & Entrepreneurship

 The ARLE curriculum addresses the essential competencies required for running nonprofit/public arts organizations: organizational development, visioning and planning, effective governance, financial management, fundraising, managing staff and volunteers, audience development, community engagement, programming and special events, marketing and public relations, and effectiveness evaluation.
 The ARLE curriculum emphasizes real work projects and hands-on experience in arts organizations on campus and throughout Fort Worth, strengthening TCU’s relationship with the local arts community.

 Students who have completed the minor have gone on to successful careers in the arts — as artists and/or as accountants, fundraisers, marketers and operations managers.

-Students also meet regularly with the program administrator to discuss expectations and goals, and to reflect on achievements.
+Students also meet regularly with the program coordinator and faculty to discuss expectations and goals, and to reflect on achievements.
 TCU students in the ARLE minor and certificate have gained professional experiences through internships and projects with the following organizations:

 - Amon Carter Museum